LethalEthan/Bluetooth-Unlock/README.md

 # Bluetooth-Unlock
-Unlock your Linux based computer using a phone or tablet when nearby
+Unlock your Computer using a Bluetooth device when nearby